morey-tech/managed-argocd-lab-template/README.md

     % kubectl config current-context
     kind-<env-name>
     ```
-    - This output assumes you are using `kind`.

 7. Paste and run the command against the cluster.
    1. This will create the `akuity` namespace and deploy the resources for the Akuity Agent.
 8. Check the pods in the `akuity` namespace.
 Wait for the `Running` status on all pods (approx. 1 minute).